-Section 1.98: Section 1.98(a)(2)(i) is proposed to be amended to also refer to U.S. patent application publications.
-Section 1.98(b) is proposed to be amended to provide that each U.S. patent application publication listed in an information disclosure statement shall be identified by applicant, patent application publication number, and publication date.
-The proposed changes to § 1.98 also reflect changes proposed in the Patent Business Goals Notice of Proposed Rulemaking.
+Section 1.98: Section 1.98(a)(2)(i) is amended to also refer to U.S. patent application publications.
+Section 1.98(b) is amended to provide that each U.S. patent application publication listed in an information disclosure statement shall be identified by applicant, patent application publication number, and publication date.

-Section 1.99: Section 1.99(a) as proposed provides that a submission by a member of the public of patents or publications relevant to a pending published application will be entered in the application file if the submission complies with the requirements of § 1.99 and the application is still pending when the submission and application file are brought before the examiner.
+Section 1.99: Section 1.99(a) provides that a submission by a member of the public of patents or publications relevant to a pending published application will be entered in the application file if the submission complies with the requirements of § 1.99 and the application is still pending when the submission and application file are brought before the examiner.
 The entry of such a submission does not mean that the patents or printed publications contained in the submission will be necessarily considered and cited by the examiner.
 If the examiner considers a patent or printed publication contained in the submission to be pertinent in determining patentability, the examiner will initial that patent or printed publication on the listing of the patents or publications submitted for consideration by the Office.
+Unless, however, a patent or publication in a submission under § 1.99 is discussed during prosecution, the patent or publication will not be deemed to have been "considered" pursuant to the Office's Portola guidelines.
+See Guidelines for Reexamination of Cases in View of In re Portola Packaging, Inc., 110 F.3d 786, 42 USPQ2d 1295 (Fed.
+Cir.
+1997), Notice, 64 FR 15346 (Mar.
+31, 1999), 1223 Off.
+Gaz.
+Pat.
+Office 124 (June 22, 1999).

-Section 1.99(b) as proposed provides that a submission under § 1.99 must identify the application to which it is directed by application number and include: (1) The fee set forth in § 1.17(p); (2) a listing of the patents or publications submitted for consideration by the Office; (3) a copy of each listed patent or publication in written form or at least the pertinent portions thereof; and (4) an English language translation of all the necessary and pertinent parts of any non-English language patent or publication in written form relied upon.
+Section 1.99(b) provides that a submission under § 1.99 must identify the application to which it is directed by application number and include: (1) The fee set forth in § 1.17(p); (2) a listing of the patents or publications submitted for consideration by the Office (including the date of publication of each patent or publication); (3) a copy of each listed patent or publication in written form or at least the pertinent portions; and (4) an English language translation of all the necessary and pertinent parts of any non-English language patent or publication in written form relied upon.

-Section 1.99(c) as proposed provides that a submission under 1.99 must be served upon the applicant in accordance with § 1.248.
+Section 1.99(c) provides that a submission under § 1.99 must be served upon the applicant in accordance with § 1.248.